LYchou/Genetic-Algo-For-Factor-Investment/README.md

 }
 ```

-You can adjust these parameters according to your requirements.
+Adjust these parameters according to your requirements.

 ## Usage

-1. Define your parameter space in the `params_scope` list:
+1. **Define Your Parameter Space:**

     ```python
     params_scope = [